 The growth of economic awareness has increased the demand for economics graduates and our degrees will equip you with a range of economist-specific and transferable skills.

 Our graduates opt for a wide variety of careers, including investment banking, accountancy, tax consultancy, working in government offices, auditing, derivatives trading, management consultancy, mergers and acquisitions, and many more.
 Recent graduate destinations include Citibank, Deloitte, PwC and Unilever.

-94.5% of undergraduates from the School of Economics secured work or further study within six months of graduation.
-The average starting salary was £28,000.*
+90.1% of undergraduates from the School of Economics secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £32,679.*

 The School of Economics ranked 2nd in the UK for boosting graduate salaries, with graduates earning an average of £8,810 more than expected five years after graduation.**